smaerdlatigid/3D-Material-Synthesis/README.md

 ## Use Cases
 - Create photo-realistic textures for motion pictures and video games
 - Estimate a height map from geostationary satellite images by integrating the normal map.
 Images must be taken hours apart while the sun is at different angles.
-The algorithm needs to be retrained using a directional light source which takes into account your latitude on the Earth
+The algorithm needs to be retrained using a directional light source with the correct geometry based on your location.

 ### License
 This software is intended strictly for educational purposes.
 Please cite this work if you use any of these algorithms for your project.
 Licensing fees may apply for any use beyond educational purposes, please contact support@digitaldream.io for more information